inab/fega-mm/all_collections/_subdomains-v1/5_1_standard_operating_procedures_and_documentation.md

     - level: 2
       desc: 'Processes defined and documented in draft format.'
     - level: 3
       desc: 'Template for SOPs created.
-SOPs for key operations generated & approved by key personnel and stored in accessible location for all appropriate staff.'
+SOPs for key operations generated and approved by key personnel and stored in accessible location for all appropriate staff.'
     - level: 4
-      desc: 'SOPs for additional/new &  "ad hoc" processes defined and added to accessible location.'
+      desc: 'SOPs for additional/new and  "ad hoc" processes defined and added to accessible location.'
     - level: 5
-      desc: 'SOPs audited & reviewed annually.'
+      desc: 'SOPs audited and reviewed annually.'

  - indicator: '[5.1.2] CEGA-FEGA interaction SOPs defined and documentation available'
    levels: